Last updated: February 7, 2023

 It’s a moderately challenging yet family-friendly bushwalk with various highlights and landmarks on the way to take in.

 We liked the Blue Gum Walk so much that it has earned a spot on our list of the best bush walks in and around Sydney.

 |Grade:||Moderate (uneven surfaces, some steep sections)|

 Since the Blue Gum Walk is a loop walk, there are multiple entry and exit points.
 However, the most logical starting point of this walking track is at the Rosemead Road picnic area in Hornsby.

 Plenty of free street parking is available at this park, which has a “Hornsby Park” signpost but is marked “Rosemead Road picnic area” on Google Maps (see map location).

-Public transport is an option too, with Hornsby train station approximately 1.2 km away from the picnic area.
+Public transport is also an option, with the Hornsby train station approximately 1.2 km from the picnic area.
 To get there, walk into Dural Street, followed by Quarry Road.

 On Quarry Road, you will see an entry point to the Blue Gum Walk on the left side of the road (see map location).